vedprakash-m/carpool/docs/CONTRIBUTING.md

-# Contributing to vCarpool
+# Contributing to Carpool

-Thank you for your interest in contributing to vCarpool!
+Thank you for your interest in contributing to Carpool!
 This document provides guidelines for contributing to our smart carpool management platform.

 ## Table of Contents